Jürgen Klopp named head of global soccer at Red Bull – DW – 10/09/2024

 Jürgen Klopp named head of global soccer at Red BullOctober 9, 2024

-German coach Jürgen Klopp has been appointed head of global soccer for Red Bull, the company said on Wednesday, in his first job since leaving Liverpool earlier this year.
+German coach Jürgen Klopp has been appointed head of global soccer for Red Bull, the company said on Wednesday.
+It will be his first job since leaving Liverpool earlier this year.

 Red Bull is the owner of several clubs, including Bundesliga side RB Leipzig.